 The History of Japanese Fast Food

-Tachigui (Stand and Eat) Udon and Soba
+Tachigui (Eating Standing-up) Udon and Soba

 All across Japan, you may come across shops called Tachigui Udon and Tachigui Soba.
 As you would expect, there are no seats, just rows of counters for people to set the bowls of noodles they buy and eat them standing up.
 It is widely believed that these restaurants derived from the food stalls of the Edo period.
 Today you can find outlets of these fast-food restaurant chains in every major city, and especially at train stations, highway rest stops, baseball stadiums, race tracks, and so on.
 At many such restaurants, you first decide what you want to eat, then purchase a food ticket from a vending machine near the door, and give the ticket to the cooking staff.
 A few minutes later your meal is ready to eat - real Japanese fast food.

 As mentioned above, Ramen is also fast food.
 There are many Ramen shops all over Japan, each has its own style of noodles and soup.
 Furthermore, the types of soups are often connected with geography, so, for example, in Hokkaido you might find Miso (fermented soybeans paste) as a base for the soup; in Tokyo it might be more soy sauce base, or in Kyushu, Tonkotsu (pork ramen).
 If you find a really popular Ramen shop you will have to wait in a long queue to get inside at lunch time.

 A bento is a box divided into separate compartments, some filled with rice and others with various main dishes and side-dishes.
 An O-nigiri is a rice ball, usually with some kind of food in it, and often sold in the shape of triangle, wrapped with nori (dried seaweed).
 Though both items were originally designed to be portable food made at home, today they are commonly sold as takeout items at convenience stores and specialty shops.